Browse courses to find something that interests you.

 The course will be delivered in either online, face-to-face or blended modes, to allow those who are unable to attend face-to-face to participate in the course.
-Participants can choose to complete the ten x three-hour sessions (30 hours total) in any combination of these modes, during Autumn 2021 (March and May 2021).
+Participants can choose to complete the ten x three-hour sessions (30 hours total) in any combination of these modes.

 Overview of teaching activities

 As a result of undertaking this course, participants will benefit via:

 *Price subject to change.
 Please check price at time of purchase.

 A discount of 10% is available to UTS Alumni

 A discount of 15% is available to members of:

 Please contact the team at firstname.lastname@example.org with your student number or applicable membership details to obtain your discount voucher code.